Dehorser/angular-tutorial/README.md

 # Angular Tutorial

-A tutorial to learn the basic features of Angular.
+A basic website to learn the basic features of Angular.

 [Live demo](https://angular-tutorial-d9771.firebaseapp.com/)